Bo's Top Albums of 2024

 • Bon Iver, SABLE,

-Amidst a sea of albums, we were lucky enough to get some EPs and mixtapes.
-Notably Club Shy felt like it got Brat summer going as it took on many different forms itself via extended mixes and remixed versions throughout the winter and spring.
-Shygirl warmed us up for what was to come.
+Amidst a sea of albums, we were lucky to receive some standout EPs and mixtapes.
+Club Shy kicked off Brat Summer, offering extended mixes and remixes that spanned across winter and spring.
+Shygirl really set the tone for what was to come.

 TOP ALBUMS